Aliases for APPL1 Gene

 GeneCards Summary for APPL1 Gene

-APPL1 (Adaptor Protein, Phosphotyrosine Interaction, PH Domain And Leucine Zipper Containing 1) is a Protein Coding gene.
+APPL1 (Adaptor Protein, Phosphotyrosine Interacting With PH Domain And Leucine Zipper 1) is a Protein Coding gene.
 Diseases associated with APPL1 include maturity-onset diabetes of the young, type 14 and myopathy of extraocular muscle.
-Among its related pathways are Pathways in cancer and Cytoskeletal Signaling.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and EGFR1 Signaling Pathway.
 GO annotations related to this gene include identical protein binding and protein kinase B binding.
 An important paralog of this gene is APPL2.

 UniProtKB/Swiss-Prot for APPL1 Gene